ChayScripts/Any-LLM-Chat/README.md

     *For remote Ollama servers, use the server's FQDN or IP address in the API URL.
 Refer to the [Ollama guide for Windows](https://www.techwithchay.com/posts/ollama-guide-for-windows/#remote-deployment) to configure `OLLAMA_HOST` for remote connections.*

-2.  **API Key**: If your chosen provider requires an API key (e.g., OpenAI), enter it in the "API Key" field.
+2.  **API Key**: Under "Select Settings or Chat Below:" option, select settings option, enter API URL, API key and save.
+If needed, enter custom "System Instructions" and save.
 For local Ollama instances, an API key is not needed.
+Once done, select "Chat" option under "Select Settings or Chat Below:" option.

 3.  **List / Refresh Models**: Click the "List / Refresh Models" button.
 The application will fetch and display available models from your specified endpoint.